Skip to Main Content

 The drawbacks of generative AI for retailers

-The creator of ChatGPT previously said it was a “mistake to be relying on it for anything important right now” due to its propensity to provide strikingly believable yet nonfactual answers without the ability to vet or validate them.
+The creator of ChatGPT previously said it was a “mistake to be relying on it for anything important right now” due to its propensity to provide strikingly believable yet nonfactual answers without the ability to vet or validate them—and it takes significant investment to code in this capability.

 ChatGPT’s creator also noted that “regulation will be critical and will take time to figure out.”
-Retailers looking to develop their own generative AI models before industry regulation will need to encourage AI literacy and create guardrails for their associates to avoid consumer backlash.
+Retailers looking to develop their own generative AI models before industry regulation will need to systematically teach AI literacy and create ethical policies for their associates to avoid consumer backlash from generative AI gone wrong.

 Getting started with generative AI

-The place to begin is conversational commerce.
 “It’s the first inroad to test out this technology, before expanding it to other areas of your ecosystem,” says Mazumder.
+“Beyond that, retailers can prioritize new use cases by asking themselves the following questions.”

 Sudip Mazumder